MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Allocate qubits and define quantum operations

-The first part of this tutorial will consist of defining the Q# operation `perform_3qubit_qft`, which will perform the quantum Fourier transform on three qubits.
+The first part of this tutorial consists of defining the Q# operation `perform_3qubit_qft`, which performs the quantum Fourier transform on three qubits.

-The [`DumpMachine`](xref:microsoft.quantum.diagnostics.dumpmachine) function is a useful tool for debugging complex quantum programs, as it prints the simulated full wavefunction of the quantum system whenever called.
-Of course, within smaller programs we can also use it to simply observe how quantum states evolve across an operation---precisely what we will do with the quantum Fourier transform.
+In addition, we will use the [`DumpMachine`](xref:microsoft.quantum.diagnostics.dumpmachine) function to observe how the simulated wavefunction of our three qubit system evolves across the operation.

 To create a your Q# project, follow these [instructions](xref:microsoft.quantum.howto.createproject), and create a Q# file entitled `Operations.qs`.
-We will walk you through the components of the file step-by-step, and you can also find the code as a full block below.
+We will walk you through the components of the file step-by-step, and the code is available as a full block below.

 ### Namespaces to access other Q# operations
-Inside the file, we first define the namespace `Quantum.Operations` which will be accessed/imported by the classical host, and then open the relevant `Microsoft.Quantum.<>` namespaces so our operation can access existing Q# operations:
+Inside the file, we first define the namespace `Quantum.Operations` which will be accessed/imported by the classical host.
+For our operation to make use of existing Q# operations, we open the relevant `Microsoft.Quantum.<>` namespaces.

 ```qsharp
 namespace Quantum.Operations {